 Service on wards twelve (12) and under shall be as ordered by the court upon ex parte miscellaneous petition showing facts and information sufficient to assist the court in determining who shall be served, in lieu of personal service on the proposed ward.

 MISCELLANEOUS PETITIONS: In matters wherein no state form is suggested or prescribed, for motions, fee petitions, tax minimization, etc.; parties shall use Miscellaneous Petitions for the filing(s).

-NAME CHANGE: For all persons over 18 years old, upon the filing of a petition to change the name and submission of a birth certificate, Westerly Police shall be notified and requested to provide a criminal background check before the Court will act on the petition.
+NAME CHANGE: Upon the filing of a Petition for Change of name for persons over 18 years old with submission of a birth certificate and a form of identification(driver's license), the Bureau of Criminal Identification at the Department of Attorney General shall be notified and requested to provide a criminal background check before the Court will act on the petition.
 If a criminal record is reported, the Court may approve, deny or allow the petition be withdrawn without action.

 For Petitions to change the name of a minor, the named parents on the birth certificate provided to the court, shall both join in the petition to change the name of the minor.
 If either parent’s signature is not obtained, that parent must be notifed at least ten (10) days in advance of the hearing regarding the name change, and evidence of said notification shall be provided.
 If the whereabouts of a parent is unknown, an affidavit stating that a diligent search has been made shall be supplied to the court.

 NOTICE: Notice of proceedings in Probate Court shall be as required by RI General Laws.

 In matters where the statutes are not specific or are silent, then (10) days written notice by regular mail to the last known address shall be given to all interested parties or their counsel.
 Notice may be waived by the parties by submission of waiver.